jlinoff/pam/README.md

 #### Hide Inactive Records

+Each record can be set Active or Inactive.
+An inactive record is also described as deactivated.

+When this preference is enabled, inactive records are hidden from view.
+Disable it to see them again.

-Making records inactive is very much like deleting them.
-The only difference is that even though they are no longer visible a historical record of them is kept if this preference is enabled.
+Making a record inactive is much like deleting it, with one difference: the record is kept, so a historical copy remains even though it is no longer shown.

 #### Custom About